alex-alfaro/aiven-kafka-quickstart-tensorflow/README.md

 ## 1. Create an Apache Kafka service on Aiven

 a.
-On the Aiven web console head to the Services menu, click on the Create servie button and select Apache Kafka
+On the Aiven web console, head to the Services menu, click on the Create service button and select Apache Kafka

 ![alt text](CreateService.png)